(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - shredded coconut

-- tahini
+- tahini (or other nut/seed butter)

-- dark chocolate
+- dark chocolate (I use dairy free)

-- coconut oil (or other neutral oil)
+- coconut oil (or other neutral oil/dairy free butter)

 - sea salt